circuitdao/docs/docs/technical-manual/treasury.md

 Having the Treasury consist of several Treasury coins is necessary for savers to be able to withdraw interest simultaneously.
 Since each withdrawal requires a Treasury coin spend, savers would have to coordinate their withdrawals at the mempool level if they wanted to withdraw from the same Treasury coin in the same block.
 Although this is not impossible - even a unilateral replace-by-fee allows savers to attach their withdrawal to an existing withdrawal spend bundle in the mempool - it becomes increasingly difficult to reliably coordinate the more savers are involved.
 With multiple Treasury coins, these problems can be avoided as each saver can pick their own Treasury coin as long as there are no more savers wanting to withdraw interest than there are Treasury coins.

 Treasury coins cannot be converted back to standard BYC CATs or melted.
 In other words, once a Treasury coin has been launched it stays in existence forever.
-Governance should refrain from creating an unnecessarily large number of Treasury coins as this will irreversably increase the costs of spending the Treasury Ring.
+Governance should refrain from creating an unnecessarily large number of Treasury coins as this will irreversibly increase the costs of spending the Treasury Ring.

 Treasury coins are the only singletons in the protocol that can have more than one child coin.
 If a treasury coin is spent as part of a bad debt recovery operation, it creates a child treasury coin and an additional run tail coin which absorbs the withdrawal amount and melts it.

 ## Treasury Ring

-Some operations require all Treausry coins to be spent at once.
+Some operations require all Treasury coins to be spent at once.
 In order to allow the spender to prove that all coins are being spent, Treasury coins are linked to each other 1-by-1 via their launcher IDs in a closed loop, forming the **Treasury Ring**.
 Each Treasury coin stores its own launcher ID in curried arg ```LAUNCHER_ID```, as well as the launcher ID of the preceding coin in the Treasury Ring in curried arg ```RING_PREV_LAUNCHER_ID```.

 ![Treasury ring](./../../static/img/Treasury_ring_diagram.png)

-## Number of Treausry coins to be spent per operation
+## Number of Treasury coins to be spent per operation

 The number of Treasury coins that need to be spent simultaneously depends on the operation being performed.
 Most operations can be performed with a single Treasury coin being spent, but those relating to certain Surplus and Recharge Auction operations require multiple and all Treasury coins to be spent respectively in order to prove whether the Treasury balance is above or below the required thresholds.